-Diversity of his portfolio is witnessed in his remarkable achievements in the FMCG industry that has made him the Managing Director of the Raigam Group where he plays the primary role in the marketing and sales sector of the organization.
-Through his full schedule in multiple business sectors, he has contributed immensely to the country as the Head of the Centre for the Non-Governmental Sector attached to the Ministry of Finance where he played a significant role during the post-tsunami period.
+Diversity of his portfolio is witnessed in his remarkable achievements in the FMCG industry that has made him the Managing Director of the Raigam Group in Sri Lanka where he plays the primary role in the marketing and sales sector of the organization.
+Through is full schedule in multiple business sectors, he has contributed immensely to the country as the Head of the Centre for the Non-Governmental Sector attached to the Ministry of Finance where he played a significant role during the post-tsunami period.

 Mr. Ganaka Amarasinghe commenced his career at Raigam in early 1999 and served as the Managing Director of the group up to July 2019 and presently serves as the Group Senior Director.
-He also served as the Chief Executive Officer of Raigam Wayamba Salterns PLC for three years up to July 2019.
-He has also served as a Director of Puttalam Salt Limited for more than a decade.
+Apart from his engagement with the Raigam Group he has gained a vast experieance in the salt industry as a Director of Puttalam Salt Limited for more than a decade.

-He obtained his first Degree in Business Administration from the University of Sri Jayewardenepura and became a fellow member of the Institute of Chartered Accounts, Institute of Certified Management Accountants, and The Association of Accounting Technicians of Sri Lanka.
-For decades he has held senior positions in private and public sectors, as an Accountant, Financial Analyst, and Finance Manager.
-He has served as a member of the governing councils of the Institute of Chartered Accounts of Sri Lanka and the Association of Accounting Technicians of Sri Lanka (AATSL) for many years.
+He obtained his first Degree in Business Administration from the University of Sri Jayewardenepura and became a fellow member of the Institute of Chartered Accountants, Institute of Certified Management Accountants and The Association of Accounting Technicians of Sri Lanka.
+For decades he has held senior positions in private and public sectors, as Accountant, Financial Analyst, and Finance Manager.
+He has served as a member of the governing councils of The Institute of Chartered Accountants of Sri Lanka, The Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka) and National Institute of Business Management (NIBM).
 He is also a Past President of AAT Sri Lanka.

-Mr. Amarasinghe served as a visiting lecturer of state universities and many other professional and academic institutions and he is currently serving as a governing council member of the National Institute of Business Management (NIBM).
-He has served as a member of the Panel of Judges of National Export Awards for many years and chaired the same Panel for three consecutive years.
-He also served the Panel of judges for the Annual Report Awards of CA Sri Lanka, Presidential Awards for Travel and Tourism and CSR & Sustainability Awards conducted by Japan Sri Lanka Technical and Cultural Association (JASTECA).
+Mr. Amarasinghe has served as a visiting lecturer of many universities, other professional and academic institutions.
+He has also served as a member of the Panel of Judges of National Export Awards, Presidential Awards for Travel and Tourism, CSR & Sustainability Awards conducted by Japan Sri Lanka Technical and Cultural Association (JASTECA) and Best Annual Report Awards of CA Sri Lanka for many years.